salacika/DE1SQL/SQL5/README.md

 Continue the last script: complete the US local phones to international using the city code.
 Hint: for this you need to find a data source with domestic prefixes mapped to cities, import as a table to the database and add new business logic to the procedure.

+* Upload the solution on GitHub in folder called HW5
+* Submit GitHub link to moodle when you are ready